 Richard: What aspect of the site are you the most proud of, and why?

-Nate: Customer experience is one of the major differentiators for CenturyLink Cloud, so I’m most proud of showing the product experience.
+Nate: Customer experience is one of the major differentiators for CenturyLink's Public Cloud Solution, so I’m most proud of showing the product experience.
 That, and the fact that we can easily iterate on the site content and layout with our content management system.
 In fact, we’re working on improvements right now…